Final Answer

 The reciprocal sine function is cosecant: $\frac{1}{\sin(x)}=\csc(x)$

-Since both sides of the equality are equal, we have proven the identity
+Since we have reached the expression of our goal, we have proven the identity